Many people have made and are trying to keep their New Year’s Resolutions for 2017.

 If you take 100 people and ask them what their resolutions are, and there will be many similarities; such as things focused around health and weight, relationships, and money.
 But you, my friend, are different because, after reading this, your resolution is going to be completely different from what it was.

 Here’s what I would like you to do going into this new year.
 Starting today and every day for the rest of your life, I want you to make a resolution.
 I don’t want you to make a New Year’s Resolution.
 I want you to make a Daily Life Resolution.
+This doesn’t mean pursuing long-term aims, like training in order to transform your body, should be discouraged.
+Simply be realistic about the time it is going to take and ensure you are mentally prepared for the challenges ahead.

 I want you to resolve to feel good!
 Can you do that?
 Will you make up your mind right now?
 That’s what the word, “resolve,” means.
 The word, “resolution,” comes from the word, “resolve,” which simply means “to decide firmly on a course of action.”
 To decide so firmly that only the most significant of circumstances or events is going to sway you from this particular course of action.